microsoft/vscode-cmake-tools/docs/cmake-presets.md

 ctest --preset <testPreset-name>
 ```

-### Sourcing the environment when building with command-line generators on Windows

-See [Sourcing the environment when building with command-line generators on Windows](https://docs.microsoft.com/cpp/build/cmake-presets-vs#sourcing-the-environment-when-building-with-command-line-generators-on-windows) documentation for more information on building with a command-line generator on Windows.
+For information on building with a command-line generator on Windows, see [Sourcing the environment when building with command-line generators on Windows](https://docs.microsoft.com/cpp/build/cmake-presets-vs#sourcing-the-environment-when-building-with-command-line-generators-on-windows).

 ## Example `CMakePresets.json` file